-\begin{nota} In a proof of the next theorem, it seems to be confusing to use the term `edge' for both $\wgG$ and for a Bratteli diagram, even if we use symbols like $\wge \in \wgE$.
-Thus, we use the symbol $p$ for the elements of $\wgE$, and refer to them as `paths' of $\wgG$, i.e., a path $p \in \wgE$ of $\wgG$.
-Nevertheless, the term `path' is also used for the paths of a Bratteli diagram.
-This convention is applied to the cases in which both the Bratteli--Vershik model and weighted (flexible) graph covering model are concerned in a proof. \end{nota}
+\begin{nota} In the proof of the next theorem, using the term `edge' for both $\wgG$ and a Bratteli diagram may result in ambiguity, even if we use symbols such as $\wge \in \wgE$.
+Thus, we use the symbol $\wgp$ for the elements of $\wgE$ and refer to them as `paths' of $\wgG$, i.e. a path $\wgp \in \wgE$ of $\wgG$.
+However, the term `path' is also used for the paths of a Bratteli diagram.
+This convention is applied to the cases in which both the Bratteli--Vershik model and weighted (flexible) graph covering model are required in the proof. \end{nota}